EthanFrou1/etal-de-jeux-api/README.md

 ### Troubleshooting

 - **Account id guard**: If checkout session creation fails, confirm the configured `Stripe:ExpectedAccountId`/`STRIPE_ACCOUNT` matches the account for your API keys.
 When they differ, the API returns `409 Conflict` with “Mauvais compte de clés Stripe”.
-- **Diagnostic endpoint**: Verify the API is healthy by calling `curl http://localhost:5106/diagnostics` and confirming it returns `200 OK` with the expected JSON payload.
+- **Diagnostic endpoint**: Verify the API is healthy by calling `curl -k https://localhost:7131/api/checkout/config` and confirming it returns `200 OK` with the expected JSON payload.